 Great Bustard populations are migratory in the east and partially migratory elsewhere.
-The Russian birds regularly migrate to the Crimea, Ukraine and to the Caspian lowlands of Dagestan and Azerbaijan to winter.
+The Russian birds regularly migrate to the southern Ukraine and to the Caspian lowlands of Dagestan and Azerbaijan to winter.
 Some autumn movements can be observed also through Georgia, Armenia and Eastern Turkey also including Iran and Iraq.
-In mild winters, the populations from the German-Polish iPlan and from the Carpathian Basin only move to local wintering areas, but in harsh winters with high snow cover, they can be displaced (Faragó 1990a; Streich et al. 2006).
+The central European Great Bustards are mainly resident.
+Unless there is a winter flight, they stay in the vicinity of their breeding grounds, rarely moving more than 15 to 25 km away.
+In harsh winters with high snow cover, they can be displaced (Faragó 1990a; Streich et al. 2006).
 In such situations, birds from Germany previously moved towards the North Sea countries such as the Netherlands, Belgium and France, while birds from the Carpathian Basin migrated towards Italy through Croatia and Slovenia, as well as to the Balkan (through Serbia, Montenegro, Albania, the FYR of Macedonia to Greece).
 However, such movements have not been recorded recently due to the currently small size of these populations and the improved availability of oilseed rape within their home range.
 On the other hand, telemetry studies proved that the Iberian populations also perform regular short distance movements (Alonso et al. 2009b; Alonso et al. 2001; Alonso et al. 2000; Morales et al. 2000; Palacin 2007; Palacin et al. 2009).